 Olympiad, the most elite and prestigious of these competitions.

-of the participating students to take part in competitions outside
+Fields is committed to supporting students to take part in competitions

 The Fields Mathematics Circles sessions are open to high school